-You will be called on an “as needed basis.”
-You will receive a post card with date and time to appear approximately one week prior to the date of service.
-Included on that card is a telephone number to call the night before your trial date to see if you will actually need to appear.
+You will be called to be a juror on an “as needed basis.”
+You will receive a post card with a date and time to appear approximately one week prior to the date of jury service.
+Included on that card is a telephone number to call the night before the trial date to see if you will actually need to appear.
 Most jury trials last two days.
-However, it is not uncommon for a trial to last longer.
+However, a trial could last longer.
 The Judge will adjourn the jury each evening and will instruct you as to what time to return the following morning.

 Trials normally start at 9:00 a.m. with the jury expected to be here by 8:45 a.m.
 Since the doors of the Seneca County Justice Center do not open until 8:30 a.m., we ask that you do not arrive before then.
-The Judge will dismiss you in the afternoon, usually between 4:30 p.m. and 5:00 p.m.
+The Judge will dismiss you in the afternoon, usually between 4:00 p.m. and 4:30 p.m.
+However, if the jury is in deliberation, the Court may require you to stay until a verdict is reached.
 However, if the jury is in deliberation, Court is dismissed following a verdict, regardless of time.

-A $10 attendance fee is paid for each day you report for jury duty, whether of not you are selected to serve.
+A $10.00 attendance fee is paid for each day you report for jury duty, whether or not you are selected to serve as a juror.
 Should you be selected to serve as a juror, you will be paid $20.00 per day.
+Juror fees are set by the Seneca County Commissioners.”

 Upon request, you will be provided with a work slip showing the dates you served and the attendance fees paid to you.
-This may be obtained at the Clerk of Court’s office.
+This may be obtained at the Clerk of Court’s office for Judge Kelbley's court and Judge Shuff's office for Judge Shuff's court.

 Your employment is protected by law while you are serving as a juror.
 If you should have a problem with your employer in connection with your jury service, please contact the Court immediately.

-It is important that you are comfortable during your jury service, however, in deference to the Court, we request that you dress cleanly and neatly.
+It is important that you are comfortable during your jury service, however, we request that you dress appropriately.
 You should wear comfortable clothing that enhances the dignity of the Court and emphasizes the seriousness of your responsibility.
-Shorts of any kind, hats, tanktops, T-shirts, sweat suits, torn or soiled jeans, or other such informal attire is not considered appropriate apparel for the courtroom.
+Shorts of any kind, hats, tank tops, T-shirts, sweat suits, torn or soiled jeans, or other such informal attire is not considered appropriate clothing for the courtroom.

 You will report for Jury Duty at the Seneca County Justice Center, 103 E. Market Street, Tiffin, Ohio.